akkineni1/BYDA/README.md

-# Pomodoro Timer Web App
+# Pomodoro Timer Web App (Version 2)

-A simple, browser-based Pomodoro Timer application to boost your productivity.
+A simple, browser-based Pomodoro Timer application to boost your productivity, featuring a beautiful peach theme and reliable sound system.

 ## Features

 - Customizable focus, break, and long break durations
+- Beautiful peach gradient theme with modern design
+- Reliable sound alerts using Web Audio API
 - Visual progress bar
 - Task management system
 - Browser notifications when timer completes
-- Sound alerts
 - Responsive design that works on any device
 - Local storage to save your tasks